 How will the innovation affect specific aspects of the software and processes?

 When you are sure that everything from the big idea of the invention down to its unique features and processes are covered, you will be able to secure the best protection for your IP.

 Inventors should always begin by performing a patent search to be sure they can showcase what makes their invention original and unique during the application process.

 This overwhelming number of applications was due to the fact that the United States was the only country to allow such patents, and because the invention of an innovative business process is actually fairly easy to conceptualize.

 Since around 2002, obtaining a patent for a business method has been difficult.
 The patent laws continue to change regarding whether business methods can be protected.

 Currently, if an individual wants to patent his or her business method, the person must make sure it can produce practical results that can be measured.

 If you need help with a business software patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.